 Once you’ve decided on a format for your event it’s time to review what the best marketing channels are for you to reach potential attendees and generate noise surrounding the event.

-The marketing channels generally used to market events can be both offline and online, including display advertising, PPC, e-mail, social media, leafletting, face to face networking and outdoors advertising (such as billboards or posters).
+The marketing channels generally used to market events can be both offline and online, including display advertising, PPC, e-mail marketing, social media marketing, leafleting, face to face networking and outdoor advertising (such as billboards or posters).
 Events can also be offline or online, this includes networking events, conferences, product demos, webinars, live streams and many more formats.

 Pay per click